Creating your personal website using Quarto

 To follow along, you’ll need:

-Please refer to the MEDS Installation Guide for Mac and Windows machines to find detailed instructions on getting setup (follow steps 1-7).
+Please refer to the MEDS Installation Guide for detailed setup instructions (follow steps 1-7).

 This document reviews two ways to get started with using Quarto to build your website.